extension-js/extension.js/packages/run-firefox-extension/README.md

 Type: `string` | `boolean`

-What Chrome profile path to use.
+What Firefox profile path to use.
 A boolean value of `false` sets the profile to the default user profile.
-Defaults to a fresh Chrome profile.
+Defaults to a fresh Firefox profile.

 ##### startingUrl (optional)